TtesseractT/ytdl/README.md

 This Python script allows you to download audio or video from YouTube videos.
 It uses the `yt_dlp` library to handle the downloads.

-## Prerequisites

-Before using this script, make sure you have the following installed:

-- Python 3
-- `yt_dlp` library: You can install it using pip: `pip install yt-dlp`

 ## Usage

 Run the script from the command line using the following syntax: